-Game Administration Interference
+Game Administration and Sideline Interference

 ARTICLE 5.
-While the ball is alive and during the continuing action after the ball has been declared dead, coaches, substitutes and authorized attendants in the team area may not be between the sideline and coaching line or on the field of play.
+While the ball is alive and during the continuing action after the ball has been declared dead:

+- (a) coaches, substitutes and authorized attendants in the team area may not be between the sideline and coaching line or on the field of play. - PENALTY-Administer as a dead-ball foul.
+First infraction: Warning for sideline interference.
+No yardage penalty.
+[S15]

-PENALTY-Administer as a dead-ball foul.
-First and second infractions: Delay of game for sideline interference, five yards from the succeeding spot.
+Second and third infractions: Delay of game for sideline interference, five yards from the succeeding spot.
 [S21 and S29]

-Third and subsequent infractions: Unsportsmanlike conduct for sideline interference, 15 yards from the succeeding spot.
+Fourth and subsequent infractions: Team unsportsmanlike conduct for sideline interference, 15 yards from the succeeding spot.
 Automatic first down for fouls by Team B if not in conflict with other rules.
 [S27 and S29]